 When you click ‘Add preset’, you will see the popup where you can add preset name and assign this preset to the client you want.

 If products are being produced on a preset, variants cannot be added or removed.
 The reason being is that if you were to add/remove a variant, then this would affect existing products all of a sudden needing or losing the need for an image in a given position.
-So we lock variants in on presets once they have started to be used to avoid any mishaps during the production process.
+So we lock variants in on presets once they are in use to avoid any mishaps during the production process.

-This is where you decide the schema, property, and which value that Creative Force can write to your file.
-You can set these rules on specific variants by switching the ‘Variant specific’ toggle.
+This is where you decide the schema, property, and which value Creative Force can write to your file.
+You can set these rules on specific variants by switching on the ‘Variant specific’ toggle.

 Schema: Where you address standards for common components of metadata.
 We support the most common ones which are Dublin Core, IPTC, XMP, EXIF.
 You can also create your own custom XMP namespaces as well by using Metadata data namespace settings in clients.

 Property: Where you want Creative Force to write the data within that Schema

 Value: Which data you want Creative Force to write.
 For example, the product’s category can be written under the category property; the color under the color property; the product code under the product code property...

 The values will appear in the image’s metadata like below.